steveschnepp/blog.pwkf.org/_posts/2023-05-21-rts-gamedev-series.md

 At first I tried to write some D3D.
 It became soon apparent that the lack of a working environment to develop makes everything harder to learn.

-Indeed, Microsoft evolved from d3d7 to d3d11 and d3d12 that dont have fixed pipelines anymore.
+Indeed, Microsoft evolved from d3d7 to d3d11 and d3d12 that do not have fixed pipelines anymore.
 Very much like OpenGL 3.1+ hasn't support of it either.

 Yet, while old D3D stuff mostly disappeared from the internet, old OpenGL one